 An index can take up surprisingly much space, especially if the Teradata system does not automatically apply Block Level Compression to the index.
-A NUSI can then take up many times the space of the base table because multivalue compression is not applied to a NUSI!
+A NUSI can then take up many times the base table’s space because multivalue compression is not applied to a NUSI!

-Depending on the type of table, different considerations are necessary as to how the index should be used.
+Depending on the type of table, different considerations are necessary regarding how the index should be used.

-If it is a staging table, it is necessary to consider to what extent the index is compatible with the loading tool.
+If it is a staging table, it is necessary to consider the extent to which the index is compatible with the loading tool.
 For example, when using the Multiload, there may not be a USI on the target table, but there may be a NUSI.

-The size of the table has an influence on the space needed for the index.
+The size of the table influences the space needed for the index.

 Depending on the type of index, it is also Fallback Protected.
 This should be taken into account when calculating the required space.
 It also means that each index row for DML statements must be processed twice.